riga/law_example_CMSCrabWorkflows/README.md

 ## 6. Run a single `CreateChars` task

-`CreateChars` is a workflow which - when invoked without a `--branch NUM` parameter - will potentially handle the submission of jobs to ran all its branch branches.
+`CreateChars` is a workflow which - when invoked without a `--branch NUM` parameter - will potentially handle the submission of jobs to run all its branch branches.
 The actual implementation of this mechanism depends on which `--workflow TYPE` is selected.

 In this example, the types `local`, `crab` and `htcondor` are supported.
-But for this first first test, let's execute a single task with `--branch 0`, i.e., the first branch task leading to the character "a".
+However, for this first test, let's execute only a single task with `--branch 0`, i.e., the first branch task leading to the character "a".

 ```shell
 $ law run CreateChars --version v1 --branch 0